ozovalihasan/whistle/README.md

 ## Live demo

-Please [check](https://whiistle.herokuapp.com/) to play with demo of the app.
+Please [check](https://whiistle.herokuapp.com/).
+You may use 'anonymous' as username to sign in

 ## Setup